DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section5_EC2HighAvailabilityAndScalability/notes.md

 - Chapter status: Went all the way to lecture 36 and then went for the Cloudformation lecture
     - Resume on the lecture 36 with the hands on using cloudformation perhaps
+    - Lecture 42 confused me a bit, maybe re-watch it

 ### 34. Section introduction
 - Load balancers